coderbyheart/coderbyheart.com/content/Talks.md

 future.
 Additionally, I will look at how these principles, augmented with the power of LLMs, can further be improved.

-## Draft: end-to-end testing a Stripe integration with AWS Textract (Lightning Talk)

-How I use [AWS Textract](https://aws.amazon.com/textract/) to automate compliant invoice document generation in Stripe.

 ## Lightning talk: How AWS Textract enables end-to-end testing of Stripe's invoice customization

 In this lightning talk, I will give a short overview of how AWS Textract, which